 Most wealthy Iraqis have now moved overseas and choose to educate their children abroad.

-Schooling in Iraq
+Public Schools in Iraq

 International schools in Iraq

 Although a few international schools can be found, the region's instability makes it ill-advised for expat children to attend school in Iraq.
-It's best that they either remain in their home country to continue schooling or opt for a boarding school in a neighbouring country.
+It's best that they either remain in their home country to continue schooling, or opt for a boarding school in a neighbouring country.

 While Iraq does have a number of special institutes for children with special needs, these institutes only teach up to grade six in Central and Southern Iraq, and up to grade nine in the Kurdistan Region.

 The government is in the process of trying to implement special-needs education into already existing public schools, and some schools, while limited, have already dedicated separate classes for special-needs students.

 Home tutoring is available in Iraq through various companies or private teachers, and there are websites available online where parents can apply for a tutor for their child.